swiftlang/swift-evolution/proposals/0394-swiftpm-expression-macros.md

 ## Alternatives considered

+### Package plugins

 The original pitch of expression macros considered declaring macros by introducing a new capability to [package plugins](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md), but since the execution model is significantly different and the APIs used for macros are external to SwiftPM, this idea was discarded.

+### `.macroTarget()`

+We're (slowly) trying to move away from having the target suffix since it is implied by the context.
+This is already the case for plugin targets and eventually we'd like to have e.g. `.test()` as well.
+This would also make the target APIs be more in line with the product ones, where e.g. we don't use `.libraryProduct()`.

+### Dependencies on macro targets

+In [SE-0303](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md), we introduced the `plugins` parameter for build order dependencies on plugins, so it could have make sense to use a `macros` parameter for dependencies on macros.
+However, introducing bespoke API for each type of host-side content used during the build does not seem scalable.
+We also already have precedence of executables being part of `dependencies` even though that dependency is strictly for build ordering (with the exception of tests, which also applies to macros).
+Because of this, dependencies on macros are declared via the `dependencies` parameter, however it could be interesting to revisit a separation of build order and linked dependencies in the future.

 ## Future Directions